slowernews/wisdom-tldr/chapters/chapter_3_action.md

 > *"I’ve always preferred mythology to history.
 Because history is made up of truths that eventually turn into lies.
 Mythology is made up of lies that eventually become truths."
 -- Jean Cocteau [1889]*

+> *"The historian is not really interested in the unique, but in what is general in the unique."
+-- Edward Carr [1892]*

 > *"If past history was all there was about the game, the richest people would be librarians."
 -- Warren Buffett [1930]*

 > *"Don’t bother fighting the old; just build the new."
 -- Kevin Kelly [1952]*

-> *"The historian is not really interested in the unique, but in what is general in the unique."
--- Edward Carr*

 > *"History is the study of change, ironically used as a map of the future."
 -- morganhousel@x*